 Mango is an online program that makes language learning fun.
 Each lesson is focused on practical, common conversation skills and includes instruction on vocabulary, pronunciation, grammar, and culture.
 Travelling soon?
 Try Mango before you go!
 Choose from 72 languages or for those learning English as a Second Language - there are courses for speakers of 21 languages.

-Tip: On the "Mango Languages" start page there are two options:
+Tip: On the "Mango Languages" start page in your browser there are two options:

-- To start learning immediately click the "Guest Access" button and then select a language;
+- To start learning immediately click the "Use Mango As A Guest" button and then pick a language;

-- Or to track your learning progress, click the "Create a Profile" link so you can then sign in to a personalised version of Mango.
+- Or to track your learning progress, click the "Sign Up" button to create a profile so you can then log in to a personalised version of Mango.

 The Mango Languages app is available for iOS and Android.